-The design and approval of a proposed wind or solar farm relies heavily on third-party consultants (or ‘experts’) to prepare a range of reports including assessments related to noise, visual amenity, shadow flicker, aviation, flora and fauna, hydrology, vegetation and various other environmental assessments.
+The design and approval of a proposed project relies heavily on third-party consultants (or ‘experts’) to prepare a range of reports, including assessments related to noise, visual amenity, shadow flicker, aviation, flora and fauna, hydrology, vegetation and various other environmental assessments.

-The accuracy of the assessment reports and recommendations is therefore highly dependent on the quality and precision of the assumptions used, correct application of calculations, the integrity of computer modelling applications, the accuracy of the data used and the skills of the expert in interpreting the output of the resulting analysis.
+The accuracy of the assessment reports and recommendations is, therefore, highly dependent on the quality and precision of the assumptions used, the correct application of calculations, the integrity of computer modelling applications, the accuracy of the data used and the skills and judgment of the expert in interpreting the output of the resulting analysis.

-Once the wind or solar farm is built, experts are then engaged to carry out any required post-construction assessments.
-These assessments, and resulting reports, utilise actual data from the operating project, however may still rely on assumptions and modelling to collect and analyse the data and to then present in a format to support the conclusions.
+Once the project is built, experts are then engaged to carry out any required post-construction assessments.
+These assessments, and resulting reports, utilise actual data from the operating project.
+However, they may still rely on assumptions and modelling to collect and analyse the data and then present it in a format to support the conclusions.

 It is very common practice that experts engaged to perform the design and predictive assessments during the planning phase are the same experts engaged by the developer to perform the post-construction assessments.
 Developers may also often use the same experts on multiple projects, establishing long-term relationships between the parties.

-The selection and use of the same expert in both the design and then post-construction phases of a project may give rise to perceived or real conflicts of interest between the developer and the expert, as well as client expectations effectively placed upon the expert to confirm the project’s compliance.
+The selection and use of the same expert in both the design/proposal phases and then post-construction phases of a project may give rise to perceived or real conflicts of interest between the developer and the expert, as well as the client (i.e., the developer) expectations effectively placed upon the expert to confirm the project’s compliance.

-Expert reports submitted to the proponent and, in turn, submitted by the proponent to the responsible authority and other relevant agencies, would be assisted greatly if such reports were subject to an independent audit carried out by an accredited independent audit.
+Expert reports submitted to the developer and, in turn, submitted by the developer to the responsible authority and other relevant agencies would be assisted greatly if such reports were subject to an independent audit carried out by an accredited independent auditor.

-There is certainly scope for a clearer separation between the experts used for the predictive assessments during the design/application stage versus the experts used for the post-construction assessments of a project, along with the inclusion of independent audits of the expert’s reports.
-A more rigorous process would yield a range of material benefits, including minimising costly expert errors during the assessment phase, minimise or eliminate perceived or real conflicts of interest and give all stakeholders greater confidence in the integrity and reliability of the expert’s advice and reports.
+There is certainly scope for a clearer separation between the experts used for the predictive assessments, during the design/proposal stage, versus the experts used for the post-construction assessments of a project, along with the inclusion of independent audits of the expert’s reports.
+A more rigorous process would yield a range of material benefits, including minimising costly expert errors made during the assessment phase, minimise or eliminate perceived or real conflicts of interest and provide all stakeholders greater confidence in the integrity and reliability of the expert’s advice and reports.

-Best practices that has been observed are as follows:
+Best practices that have been observed are as follows:

 - A suitably qualified expert be appointed by a developer to carry out the relevant predictive assessment as required for the planning application.
 The appointed expert must be free of any real or perceived conflicts of interest and/or declare any potential conflict of interest and advise how it will be managed.

-- Before submitting the project’s design or planning application, an independent, accredited auditor is appointed to scrutinise and review the expert’s assessment/design report.
-The auditor’s report and findings/recommendations are provided to the developer, the developer’s expert, the responsible planning authority and other relevant agencies for the subject matter (e.g. Civil Aviation Safety Authority, Country Fire Authority, Environment Protection Authority, Australian Government Department of Agriculture, Water and the Environment, local Council etc.).
+- Before submitting the project’s design or planning application, an independent, accredited auditor is appointed to scrutinise and review each expert’s assessment/design report.
+The auditor’s reports and findings/recommendations are provided to the developer, the developer’s expert, the responsible planning authority and other relevant agencies for the subject matter (e.g., Civil Aviation Safety Authority, Country Fire Authority, Environment Protection Authority, Australian Government Department of the Environment, local Council etc.).

-- Once the project is constructed, a different expert (that is, different and unrelated to the ‘predictive assessment’ expert) be appointed to carry out required post-construction compliance assessments, as specified by the planning permit or equivalent instrument.
+- Once the project is constructed, a different expert (that is, different and unrelated to the ‘predictive assessment’ expert) is to be appointed to carry out required post-construction compliance assessments, as specified by the planning permit or equivalent instruments.

-- The post-construction compliance report is then reviewed by a different independent, accredited auditor (that is, different to the auditor of the ‘predictive assessment’ report) to confirm the accuracy and integrity of the post-construction report.
-The auditor’s findings/recommendations are issued to the developer, responsible authority and other relevant agencies.
+- The post-construction compliance report is then reviewed by a different, independent, accredited auditor (that is, no association with the auditor of the ‘predictive assessment’ report) to confirm the accuracy and integrity of the post-construction report.
+The post-construction auditor’s findings/recommendations are issued to the developer, responsible authority and other relevant agencies.

-- Project compliance is confirmed once the responsible authority is satisfied with the findings of the experts, accompanied by unqualified audit reports.
+- Project compliance is confirmed once the responsible authority is satisfied with the findings of the experts, accompanied by unqualified, independent audit reports.

-These additional steps and appropriate separation of experts and auditors will go a long way to facilitate confidence for all stakeholders in the significant decisions that are made on the basis of expert reports.
+These additional steps and appropriate separation of experts and auditors will go a long way to facilitate confidence for all stakeholders in the significant decisions that are made based on expert reports.
 The process will also provide better protection for industry from very costly errors and risks of subsequently being found to be non-compliant.

 This type of approach for noise assessments was piloted, on a voluntary basis, at a proposed Victorian wind farm.
 In applying a more conservative approach than the initial assessment, the process found that a material number of turbines at that wind farm were at risk of breaching compliance if deployed as planned.
 Early identification of these issues allowed the proponent to adjust the operational design and parameters accordingly to ensure compliance – before construction commenced.

-In addition to noise assessments, other expert disciplines that have led to material issues in recent times included aviation safety assessments, measurement of turbines from dwellings and vegetation clearing assessments for transportation routes.
-Errors and/or omissions in those assessments lead to either significant project cost overruns or cancellation of the project as a result.
+In addition to predictive noise assessments, other expert disciplines that have led to material issues in recent times included aviation safety assessments, flora and fauna assessments, measurement of turbines from dwellings and vegetation clearing assessments for transportation routes.
+Errors and/or omissions in those assessments lead to significant project delays, project cost overruns, litigation or non-approval/cancellation of the project as a result.

 6.2.1 Given the heavy reliance on advice and assessments provided by experts in a project’s design, planning, construction and compliance decision-making, qualified experts used for assessment engagements should be ideally selected from an accredited panel or list.
-The panel or list could be maintained by the relevant responsible authority (or environmental regulator).
+The panel or list could be maintained by the relevant responsible authority (or environmental regulator) or a recognised referral agency, such as CASA.
 Alternately, the panel or list could be maintained by a relevant industry body or association.

-6.2.2 To ensure independence and remove any real or perceived conflicts of interest, the expert organisation (or expert) selected to perform post-construction compliance assessments of a project should be a different expert organisation (or expert) to the one engaged for the design and predictive assessment planning phases of that project.
+6.2.2 To ensure independence and remove any real or perceived conflicts of interest, the expert organisation (or ‘expert’) selected to perform post-construction compliance assessments of a project should be a different expert to the one engaged for the design and predictive assessment planning phases of that project.